Jane Ziegelman

-Jane Ziegelman is director of the culinary program at New York City's Tenement Museum and author of 97 Orchard: An Edible History of Five Immigrant Families and Foie Gras: A Passion.
+Jane Ziegelman is director of the culinary program at the Lower East Side Tenement Museum in New York City and author of 97 Orchard: An Edible History of Five Immigrant Families and Foie Gras: A Passion.

-Her book 97 Orchard is about Jewish, Irish, German, Russian and Italian people living together in a tenement building on Orchard Street (Manhattan) in Manhattan's Lower East Side between 1863 and 1936.
+Her 2010 book 97 Orchard is about Jewish, Irish, German, Russian and Italian people living together in a tenement building on Orchard Street in Manhattan's Lower East Side between 1863 and 1936.
 The book was published by HarperCollins.
-The Tenement Museum of the Lower East Side is located at 97 Orchard.
+The Lower East Side Tenement Museum is located at 97 Orchard.

+In 2016, Ziegelman and her husband, Andrew Coe, publisher A Square Meal: A Culinary History of the Great Depression, a history of the deprivations of Americans during the Great Depression.

+Her 2026 book, Once There Was a Town: The Memory Books of a Lost Jewish World describes yizkor books and the memory of her family of the extermination of the Jewish population of Liuboml by the Nazis in 1942.